matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 #### Server-based clients

 This client type applies to hosted clients.
-These clients must be capable to redirect the user to have them interact with the authentication server.
+These clients must be capable to redirect the user to have them interact with the OpenID Provider.

 As with native and public browser-based clients, they must use the authorization code flow to obtain authorization.
-Those clients are confidential and must authenticate their requests to the authorization server with their client credentials.
+Those clients are confidential and must authenticate their requests to the OpenID Provider with their client credentials.

 The authorization must issue refresh tokens for those type of clients if requested by them.